Table of Contents

 Self-report

 Leverage or create opportunities for employees to report the full range of learning and development activities they participated in by offering entry forms and fields in centralized HR systems, such as those used with employee profiles, individual development plans (IDSPs), performance management, succession management, or learning management and experience platforms.
 If a system automatically logs formal learning activities, use these other systems to collect only informal activities to avoid repetitive data collection.
-The form(s) should have required fields (e.g., activity, description, source, observer/leader name, location, date(s), and hours spent) that can be used to validate their self-reports and evaluate the value of the learning.
+The form(s) should include required fields (e.g., activity, description, source, observer/leader name, location, date(s), and hours spent) to validate self-reports and evaluate the value of the learning.
 Skills databases, which are emerging as significant HR systems (or modules), can also be used to collect, analyze, and report on informal learning that is entered as proof of skill acquisition.

 Performance assessments